hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 limits to either side of the spectrum.<sup><a href="#4">4</a></sup>

 And so, it’s important to make a point of not blaming or fingerpointing and still “telling it as it is”.
-Our profession is hard and stressful enough as it is without someone screaming at us because we forgot that one of our parameters is nullable.
+Our profession is already hard and stressful enough without someone screaming at us because we forgot that one of our parameters is nullable.
 I’m not perfect, and sometimes it will seem as if I’m being unjust in my assessments; but I try to minimize this source of friction as well as I can.